averagewagon/cEDH-Decklist-Database/_includes/markdown/submit.md

 # Submit a Deck
-## We are not accepting lists from tappedout.net
-Please explore options such as Moxfield or other websites, which are higher quality and more secure service providers.
-For help and ideas with using these websites, check out the [cEDH discord](https://discord.gg/cedh).

-## Table Categories
-### Competitive
-- Decks that are intended for competitive and follow the minimum power guidelines in "About the DDB".
-- No joke decks, decks must be intended for competitive play.

-### Outdated
-- Old, banned, abandoned, outdated, or otherwise formerly-played decks.
-- Intended for archival purposes, so that players can find inspiration from lists that are no longer competitive.
-- No joke decks, decks must have been intended for competitive play at some point in the past.

-### Meme
-- Joke decks, gimmicky decks, parodies, or otherwise comedic lists.
+Submitted lists are expected to follow these guidelines:
+- A strategy that has an expected winrate of around 25% in a competitive environment.
-- **Submissions for the Meme Category are currently locked**
+- Inclusion of all relevant staple cards for the strategy.
+- No inclusions that don’t enhance the deck’s gameplan in some way.
+- A commander that isn’t easily replaced by a stronger alternative.
+- The ability to consistently interact with your opponents, or win the game, around turn three.
+- The list is not hosted on TappedOut.
+- Preferably, but this is not a hard rule, no overreliance on the commander.

+If a list historically saw play, you can submit it directly to the Outdated section.

 ## When will my deck be reviewed?
-Decks are reviewed on a roughly monthly basis.
-You can see the next Submissions Deadline and Estimated Update date on our [Discord server](https://discord.gg/BXPyu2P).
+Decks are reviewed on roughly a bimonthly basis.
+You can see the next Submissions Deadline and Estimated Update dates on our [Discord server](https://discord.gg/BXPyu2P).

-## What decks are accepted?
-An addition to the database should contain:
-- A powerful and unique strategy within the cEDH format
-- A commander that uniquely enables the deck and is not easily replaced by a more powerful option
-- No obvious exclusions of staple cards without justification

-For more information about accepted decks, recommendations, and other pertinent submissions information, check the [About the DDB](/about) page.